ljo/exist-tei-graphing/README.md

 3. call "ant" in the directory to create a .xar
 4. upload the xar into eXist-db using the dashboard

+## Overview
+We combine parts of the TEI namesdates module, like
+<listPerson> and <listOrg> with relations in
+<listRelation> elements to create graphs of relations
+between persons (cast and non-cast) and orgs or interaction on stage (cast only) sociograms.

+### Personal/organisational relations
+Every <person> or <org> element can have zero to many relations based on IDREF.

+if 'svg' (SVG) is used as output type we differentiate between persons and organisations in the graphs by making the <person> nodes elliptic and the <org> ones rectangular.

+Similarily cast persons have a solid node outline while non-cast persons have a dashed outline.
+This is based on the @type attribute on the outmost ancestor <listPerson> elements.

+We have followed the default of three <relation>
+@type values “personal”, “social”, and “other”.
+These are represented by dashed, solid, and dotted edges respectively.

+### Sociograms
+Sociograms are created dynamically and can be created based on any criteria of what constitutes interaction in your project.

+These can also be weighted by giving a numeric value to the @sortKey attribute of the <relation>
+element.

+Of course you can also create other types of graphs based on dynamic data.

 ## Functions
 There are currently one main function: